ht-diva/gwasstudio/scripts/README.md

-# Gwasstudio CLI Test Script
+# GWASStudio CLI Test Script

 ## Overview

-The `cli_test.sh` script is designed to automate the testing of the Gwasstudio CLI tool.
-It performs a series of operations including data ingestion, querying, and exporting, ensuring that the core functionalities of Gwasstudio work as expected.
+The `cli_test.sh` script is designed to automate the testing of the GWASStudio CLI tool.
+It performs a series of operations including data ingestion, querying, and exporting, ensuring that the core functionalities of GWASStudio work as expected.

 ## Purpose

 This script serves multiple purposes:

-1. **Automated Testing**: It provides a streamlined way to test the ingestion, querying, and export processes of Gwasstudio, helping to identify any issues or inconsistencies in the tool's behavior.
+1. **Automated Testing**: It provides a streamlined way to test the ingestion, querying, and export processes of GWASStudio, helping to identify any issues or inconsistencies in the tool's behavior.

-2. **Learning Tool**: The script can be used as a practical guide to understand how to use Gwasstudio's CLI commands.
+2. **Learning Tool**: The script can be used as a practical guide to understand how to use GWASStudio's CLI commands.
 By examining the script, users can see how different commands are structured and how they interact with each other.

-3. **Documentation**: The script itself serves as a form of documentation, demonstrating real-world usage scenarios and providing a concrete example of how to perform common tasks with Gwasstudio.
+3. **Documentation**: The script itself serves as a form of documentation, demonstrating real-world usage scenarios and providing a concrete example of how to perform common tasks with GWASStudio.

 ## Script Breakdown